-This Sahara Desert Tour was the best travel experience I’ve ever had.
+This Sahara Desert Tour was one of the coolest experiences ever!
 If you can only pick one thing to do during your time in Morocco, I would urge you to take this tour!

 We spent hours researching the best Sahara desert tour to take on our trip to Morocco.
 There were so many factors to take into consideration when picking our tour company.
 My top priorities were safety, comfort, and value.

-The tour that we ended up booking can be booked at this website here.
+The tour we booked can be found here.

 Our tour specifically was: Marrakech – Merzouga, 3 Days Shared Sahara Desert Tour with Marrakech Desert Trips.

 What type of traveler(s) is this suited for?

 For the 3 days Shared Marrakech to Merzouga desert tour it is €89 which is approximately $97 USD.
-This includes really nice accommodations, transportation, and most of your meals.
+This includes nice accommodations, transportation, and most of your meals.
 It’s such a great value, and totally worth it.